-International Secondary Schools Culinary Challenge
+National Secondary School Culinary Challenge

-Secondary Schools Culinary Challenge Monday 26th June 2017
+Secondary Schools Culinary Challenge Monday 25th June 2018

 This competition is a great opportunity for students with an interest in becoming a chef to gain invaluable contacts within the hospitality industry.
 It is also a lot of fun, and a great learning experience for staff and students alike.
 The winning team will be representing SA in the National Final to be held in Victoria 11th & 12th August

 The Australian Culinary Federation of SA would like to try to ensure that every talented, passionate, young person who wants to be a chef gets every chance to do just that, regardless who they are and where they live.